Detecting a trend change in cross-border epidemic transmission: Discussion

 \section{Discussion}

-{\bf Although the findings for the SARS outbreak and flu pandemic are still merely narrative evidence, the change points are indicative of the potential impact of public health intervention on cross-border epidemic transmission.
+Although the findings for the SARS outbreak and flu pandemic are still merely narrative evidence, the change points are indicative of the potential impact of public health intervention on cross-border epidemic transmission.
 The cross-border epidemic transmission ensues from a generally complex interplay between movements and infection.
 These stochastic processes may have adverse effects.
 Cross-border movements prompt the geographical distribution of cases to reach equilibrium while infection fuels local ourbreak.
-In this study, the complexity is resolved by decomposing the Langevin equations in eq.(\ref{apdI/dt}) into smaller dimensional model selection sub-problems so that they can be solved individually and sequentially with the state-of-the-art model selectors in Bayesian statistics.
+In this study, the complexity is resolved by decomposing the Langevin equations in eq.(\ref{apdI/dt}) into smaller dimensional model selection sub-problems so that they can be solved individually and sequentially with the state-of-the-art model selectors in Bayesian statistics. {\bf The cross-border movements and local outbreak of a pathogen are a special case of the diffusion and reaction of a substance.
+The method is applicable potentially to solving an inverse problem and contributing to significant findings for a dynamic system, whose time evolution as a stochastic reaction-diffusion process is formulated by Langevin equations.}

 Public health authorities need to understand the efficacy of raising public awareness, social distancing, and other measures when they design an effective public health program and make an urgent decision on the verge of massive community transmission.
 Raising public awareness includes cancellation or postponement of travels, pre-travel health advisories, giving advices via mass media on hand washing, personal hygiene, cough etiquette, the use of face masks, hand rubs, and vaccine.
 In addition, border health screening, arrival and departure monitoring, dedicated ambulances, isolated hospital wards, and disinfection on public transport can be implemented.
 It is anticipated in the current practices that quarantine on board and temperature screening at airports will stop infectious travelers from entering across national or regional borders.
 Such a naive anticipation gives rise to much controversy about the economic efficiency.
 The anticipation is tested with observations when the intervention is implemented actually.
 The efficacy is quantified by the change in the probability parameters, and the economic efficiency is calculated.
 The public health authorities can accumulate ground information from such testing to organize an internationally shared extensive knowledge base on miscellaneous individual or combined public health intervention, its rational and anticipated outcome, empirical evidence on its efficacy, and possible reasons for the gap between the anticipation and observations, along with the supplementary knowledge from field-based medical case studies, epidemiological, and genetic studies under many demographic circumstances.